Terradue/doc-tep-geohazards/source/community-guide/user.rst

 Fill in your profile:

-1. Edit information such as first and last names, email, ... (username can not be modified though).
+1. Edit information such as firstname and lastname, email address, organization (username can not be modified though).
 2. Once you are done, just click on **Submit** to save your changes.

 ..
 NOTE::